 The Nonsuch Park Volunteers (also called the Nonsuch Voles) are a small group of enthusiastic volunteers who help to maintain and enhance the beautiful formal gardens and woodlands within Nonsuch Park.
 The Garden Voles meet on Thursdays and the Woodland Voles meet on Fridays.
 If you would like more information, or are interested in joining them,

-please contact them by email.
+please contact the volunteers by emailing Nonsuch Voles about volunteering.
 You can also visit the Nonsuch Voles website.

 For more information, please telephone us on 01372 732000